akash2016/js-training/SFC.md

 ### SFC ( Stateless Function Component )

 SFC's are nothing but Pure JavaScript functions.
 They always return same output for a given input and don't have any side effects.
-They don't have any React LifeCycle methods.
+They don't have any React LifeCycle method.

 ```
 function Welcome(props) {